AsaffArieli/GenerativeAI/GenerativeAI.Gemini/NuGet/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.

 ## Important Notes